juanchuletas/FunGT/README.md

 ### Demo of an animated model in Windows:
 ![Demo Animation](demos/dancing_alien.gif)

-### Demo of an 10000 particles using SYCL and funlib:
+### Demo of 10000 particles using SYCL and funlib:
 ![Demo Animation](demos/particles.gif)